HOUSE BEERS

 Tutto Pils - Italian Pilsner (5%)

-Poured off the czech-style sidepour faucet.
-100% local Pilsner malt, 100% Michigan grown Saaz hops.
+100% Pilsner malt, 100% Michigan grown Saaz hops, a long cool fermentation on our lager yeast.
+Poured from our Czech side pull faucet.
 While walking the rows, your fingers held delicately waist height tracing the controus of the grape leaves, crunching white summer flowers below with every step, the resulting whirlwind of fragrance so strong as if a chimera.
 You find yourself eyes closed and head thrown back, spinning with arms outstretched, your chest as if it is trying to touch the sky

 The Point - Helles Lager (4.5%)